stoyanovgeorge/customer_churn_prediction/README.md

 * and others defined in the `dev.tfvars` file

 > [!IMPORTANT]
-> **Important:** Double-check all values before moving on.
+> Double-check all values before moving on.
 Incorrect values may lead to deployment failures or misconfiguration.

 ### 🚀 Terraform Deployment